Alan Jones (talkback host): Cronulla riots

-The NSW Administrative Decisions Tribunal upheld a complaint of racial vilification against Jones and 2GB on 21 December 2009.
+The NSW Administrative Decisions Tribunal upheld a complaint of racial vilification against Jones and 2GB in December 2009.

-The tribunal said:His comments about "Lebanese males in their vast numbers" hating Australia and raping, pillaging and plundering the country, about a "national security" crisis, and about the undermining of Australian culture by "vermin" were reckless hyperbole calculated to agitate and excite his audience without providing them with much in the way of solid information.

 Jones appealed the decision, but in October 2012 the NSW Administrative Decisions Tribunal dismissed his appeal, and upheld his conviction for inciting hatred and for vilification of Muslims.

 Jones apologised on-air for his remarks on 6 December 2012.
-However, on 12 December the Tribunal ruled that this apology was "an inadequate statement of wrongdoing" and ordered him to make another on-air apology during the week of 17 December, this time prescribing the words he was to read:
+But on 12 December the Tribunal ruled that this apology was "an inadequate statement of wrongdoing" and ordered him to make another on-air apology during the week of 17 December, this time prescribing the words he was to read:

 On 28 April 2005, on my breakfast program on Radio 2GB, I broadcast comments about Lebanese males, including Lebanese Muslims.
 The comments were made following a Channel Nine television current affairs show about the conduct of young Lebanese men in Hickson Road at The Rocks.
 The Administrative Decisions Tribunal has found that my comments incited serious contempt of Lebanese males, including Lebanese Muslims.
 Those comments were in breach of the New South Wales Anti-Discrimination Act.
 I apologise for making those comments, which I recognise were unlawful.
 I also apologise on behalf of Radio 2GB.

 Contempt of court charges

 In 2007, Jones was found guilty of breaching the Children's (Criminal Proceedings) Act 1987 (NSW), by broadcasting the suppressed name of a juvenile witness in a murder trial.
-The deputy chief magistrate, Helen Syme, criticised Jones for not issuing an on-air apology to the boy he had named, and said that Jones' offence was "serious".
+The deputy chief magistrate, Helen Syme, criticised Jones for not issuing an on-air apology to the boy he had named, and said that Jones's offence was "serious".
 The magistrate placed Jones on a nine-month good-behaviour bond and fined him $1000.

-In February 2008, Jones lost an appeal against his conviction, but Jones's criminal conviction was quashed the following month.
+In February 2008 Jones lost an appeal against his conviction, but Jones's criminal conviction was quashed the following month.
 The judge presiding over the appeal, Judge Michael Finnane, said: "While it was no excuse from liability in law that Mr Jones relied on The Daily Telegraph, the fact that he did, to some extent ameliorates the seriousness of the offence."
-The judge confirmed Jones' guilt but dismissed the charge and annulled the conviction, saying it was "an honest mistake".
+The judge confirmed Jones's guilt but dismissed the charge and annulled the conviction, saying it was "an honest mistake".

 Kovco comments

-In October 2007, NSW State Coroner Mary Jerram considered referring Jones and The Daily Telegraph to the NSW Supreme Court for comments about the inquest into the death of Private Jake Kovco.
+In October 2007 NSW State Coroner Mary Jerram considered referring Jones and The Daily Telegraph to the NSW Supreme Court for comments about the inquest into the death of Private Jake Kovco.
 Jones said that assisting counsel John Agius had tried to persuade Kovco's mother into refusing a jury inquest, comments which Jerram said could prejudice the inquest.
 No charges were brought against Jones.